Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/limitations.rst

 Lights
 ======

-- Shadows are not supported on light instances (dupli objects, group instancing).
+- Shadows are not supported on light instances (instance objects, group instancing).
 - Only 128 active lights can be supported by Eevee in a scene.
 - Only 8 Shadowed sun lights can be supported at the same time.
 - As of now, lights can only have one color and do not support light node trees.